LouisSart/BlockSolver/README.md

 ### Options ###

 `-M`: maximum solution length.
-If optimal is shorter than `M` moves, then only optimals will be computed
+If optimal is shorter than `M` moves, then only optimals will be computed.
+Default `M = 15`
 `-b`: maximum number of solutions kept at each step (only for multistep solver).
-Use this to reduce search time and memory usage or increase search breadth.
-Default b = 500
+Use this parameter to reduce search time and memory usage or increase search breadth.
+Default `b = 500`
+`-s`: slackness of the optimal solver.
+When this parameter is set, the solver is allowed to use `s` more moves than optimal to produce solutions.
+Default `s=0` (optimal only)

 Examples :